 The Google Home Mini has a physical microphone mute button and it's also possible to control the volume with a tap on each side of the device.

 The Nest Mini meanwhile, also has a physical microphone mute button, but the volume tap controls are next to the LED lights on the top of the device and there's an ultrasound detector built-in that lights up when your hand approaches, allowing you to tap to pause too.

 - Home Mini: 40mm driver

-The Google Home Mini is a great little device for an entry point into Google Home, but it's sound quality isn't as good as the other devices in the range.
+The Google Home Mini is a great little device for an entry point into Google Home and Nest speakers, but its sound quality isn't as good as the other devices in the range.
 Fine for background music and for answering your questions, but not necessarily a device you'd use to listen to music day-in-day-out.

-The Nest Mini meanwhile, hopes to improve that with a new hardware platform and 40 per cent better bass response compared to the Home Mini.
+The Nest Mini meanwhile, has an improved hardware platform and 40 per cent better bass response compared to the Home Mini.

 Features and hardware